TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

-The literal string ``'cfg://handlers.file'`` will be resolved in an analogous way to strings with the ``ext://`` prefix, but looking in the configuration itself rather than the import namespace.
+The literal string ``'cfg://handlers.file'`` will be resolved in an analogous way to strings with the ``ext://`` prefix, but looking in the configuration itself rather than the agiza namespace.
 The mechanism allows access by dot or by index, in a similar way to that provided by ``str.format``.
 Thus, given the following snippet: